gamesbook/protograf/docs/source/card_decks.rst

     |dash| upper- or lower-case |dash| and **not** other numbers, symbols,
     punctuation marks, spaces etc. except for an underscore (``_``).

-The ``Data`` command uses different properties to access these different types of sources:
+The ``Data`` command uses different property names to refer to these different types of data sources:

 - **filename** - the full path to the name (including extension) of the CSV or Excel file being used; if no directory is supplied in the path,